SetMatchGames/squad/packages/app-spec-web/docs/design.md

 The moves method option would be to have the component specify `moves(space, context) -> [<legal move>...]`.
-The game would instantiate pices for each moves method and call the moves function to discover where the pice is allowed to in a given context.
+The game would instantiate pieces for each moves method and call the moves function to discover where the piece is allowed to in a given context.

 ```